-- Store in fridge if not using right away.
+- Refrigerate if not using right away.
 If you store it in the fridge, the oil may harden.
 You can set it at room temperature for 15 minutes or so before using or you can remove the lid of the jar and microwave for 10-15 seconds, replace the cover, and shake.

 - Makes a bit more than a cup of dressing.

 - Recipe card revised 10/13/2022.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.